Ahmadj11/AirBnB_clone/README.md

 #### Interactive Mode
 In your terminal, type `./console.py` to start our command interpreter (CI) in interactive mode.
 You will see the prompt `(hbnb)` which confirms you have successfully starte the CI.
-Example below
+Example below:
 > `$ ./console.py`
-> '(hbnb)              `
+> `(hbnb)`              `
-All avalaible commands wihin the CI have been documented, so you can type the command `help` at the prompt and receive a listing of available commands.
-Example below;
+<p> All avalaible commands wihin the CI have been
+documented, so you can type the command `help` at the prompt and receive a listing of available commands.
+Example below:
 > (hbnb) help
-In order to get more detail about each command, specifically what it does, type `help <command name>` where command name is taken from the list that printed to stdout after typing `help`.
+<p> In order to get more detail about each command,
+specifically what it does, type `help <command name>` where command name is taken from the list that printed to stdout after typing `help`.
-In order to exit, the CI please not the following example:
+<p> In order to exit, the CI please not the following example:
 > `(hbnb) exit`
 #### Non-Interactive Mode
 Similar to the the BAShell, our command interpreter also works in